Journal of the Korean Astronomical Society

 The Journal of the Korean Astronomical Society is a bimonthly open access peer-reviewed scientific journal of astronomy published by the Korean Astronomical Society.
 It covers original work and review articles from all branches of astronomy and astrophysics.
-The journal was established in 1968 and the editor-in-chief is Sascha Trippe.
+The journal was established in 1968 and the editor-in-chief is Sungsoo S. Kim.

 Abstracting and indexing

 The journal is abstracted and indexed in: